pranitha74/devopslab/Story-Branches/book.md

 ##Chapter 1:The First Commit
 In the beginning, there was only an empty repository.
 A lone developer wrote the very first file, marking the root commit.

+##Chapter 3: The Merge
+The ranches, though diffrent, were never truly into one flow again.